Contact

 2024 (Spring-Summer) Visiting Scholar, Department of Germanic Studies, The University of Chicago

-2021— Senior Research Associate (tenured), Department of Philosophy, Faculty of Arts, University of Ljubljana
+2021– Senior Research Associate (tenured since 2022), Department of Philosophy, University of Ljubljana

 2021 (Spring) Visiting Assistant Professor, Department of Anthropology, The University of Chicago